skmpf/ansible-pi/README.md

 This will install the required packages and configure the Raspberry Pi.

+**Important Notes**:

-**Note**: If you change the SSH port from the default 22, remember to update your SSH connection command accordingly and your `inventory.ini` file.
+- If you change the SSH port from the default 22, remember to update your SSH connection command accordingly and your `inventory.ini` file.
+- After Docker installation, you'll need to log out and log back in (or start a new SSH session) for the docker group membership to take effect.
+Alternatively, run `newgrp docker` to activate the group in your current session.

 ### Running Specific Tasks